-A snapshot overview of schools in Amman that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Amman considered (but not necessarily chosen) by English-speaking expats.

 King's Academy (pending)

 American curriculum/ American High School Diploma/ AP; ages 12-18; co-ed; day and boarding; privately owned; 600 students

 Established in 2007, as a US style day and boarding school, with great facilities (leading to the highest fees in Amman).
 On a huge state-of-the-art campus with the primary instruction language being English, however all students are required to study Arabic.
 A newish (2019) American head and accredited by the New England Association of Schools and Colleges (NEASC).

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 American curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; privately owned; 800 students

 International school, originally set up for embassy families but now with students from 40 different nationalities.
 Located in West Amman on a nine acre campus.
 Accredited by the Middle States Association (MSA).